networknt/light-doc/content/en/references/light-codegen/swagger-generator.md

 }
 ```

-- name is used in generated pom.xml for project name
-- version is used in generated pom.xml for project vesion
-- groupId is used in generated pom.xml for project groupId
-- artifactId is used in generated pom.xml for project artifactId
-- rootPackage is the root package name for your project and it will normally be your domain plug project name.
-- handlerPackage is the Java package for all generated handlers.
-- modelPackage is the Java package for all generated models or POJOs.
-- overwriteHandler controls if you want to overwrite handler when regenerate the same project into the same folder.
-If you only want to upgrade the framework to another minor version and don't want to overwrite handlers, then set this property to false.
-- overwriteHandlerTest controls if you want to overwrite handler test cases.
-- overwriteModel controls if you want to overwrite generated models.
-- httpPort is the port number of Http listener if enableHttp is true.
-- enableHttp to specify if the server listens to http port.
-Http should only be enabled in dev.
-- httpsPort is the port number of Https listener if enableHttps is true.
-- enableHttps to specify if the server listens to https port.
-Https should be used in any official environment for security reason.
-- enableRegistry to control if built-in service registry/discovery is used.
-Only necessary if running as standalone java -jar xxx.
-- enableParamDescription is to decide if generate parameter description from specifications as annotation.
-- supportDb to control if db connection pool will be setup in service.yml and db dependencies are included in pom.xml
-- dbInfo section is the database connection pool configuration info.
-- supportH2ForTest if true, add H2 in pom.xml as test scope to support unit test with H2 database.
-- supportClient if true, add com.networknt.client module to pom.xml to support service to service call.

 In most of the cases, developers will only update handlers, handler tests and models in a project.
 Of course, you might need different database for your project and we have a [database tutorial] that